ptiede/PolarizedStacker/README.md

 ## Installation

 To install this package you need to first have a local version of Julia.
-To install Julia I recommend the juliaup package https://github.com/JuliaLang/juliaup and installing the Julia 1.8 series `juliaup add 1.8.5`.
+To install Julia I recommend the juliaup package https://github.com/JuliaLang/juliaup and installing the Julia 1.10 series `juliaup add lts`.
 Once Julia is installed clone the repo and you should be good to go.

 ## Running the script